Thought Leadership

 8 minutes

-In response to the demand for faster and more convenient payment options, the Federal Reserve has launched a plan to modernize the US payment system, including the implementation of real-time payments
+In response to the demand for faster and more convenient payment options, the Federal Reserve has successfully implemented a modernization plan for the US payment system, called FedNow.

 Real-Time Payments vs ACH

-ACH Fed Payment is a batch processing system that facilitates electronic transactions between bank accounts, including direct deposit of paychecks, bill payments, and other types of transfers.
+What did ACH Fed Payment look like?
+It's a batch processing system that facilitates electronic transactions between bank accounts, including direct deposit of paychecks, bill payments, and other types of transfers.
 However, ACH transactions typically take one or two business days to complete, which can cause delays and inconvenience for customers who need to make or receive payments quickly.

 Fednow overview: what are real-time payments ACH illustration